Snug Harbor: Transportation

 When Snug Harbor opened, it was served by a dock, where a boathouse was built in 1879.
 The Staten Island Railway and local streetcars began traveling to the Staten Island Ferry at St. George Terminal in 1886, providing additional means of access.
 The Sailors' Snug Harbor station was served by the Staten Island Railway's now-defunct North Shore Branch until 1953; a retaining wall and stairways from the station still exist.
 The bus, which travels to and from St. George Terminal, stops at Snug Harbor's front gate.
-When the cultural center opened, it also operated a shuttle service to St. George Terminal, which stopped running in the early 1990s.
+The cultural center initially operated a shuttle to St. George Terminal, which stopped running in the early 1990s.

 Impact

 Reception and media

 Because of the architectural styles used, Snug Harbor is sometimes described as having a Victorian feel.
 In 1895, one observer described the complex as having a "peculiar and lasting charm", describing Temple Row as having a "substantial and artistic" appearance.
 Another observer in 1946 said the residents' advanced ages contributed to the buildings' Victorian character.
 The Staten Island Advance wrote in 1960 that the complex "may appear to the passerby as about as aloof and apart as a ship at sea".
 The site has been described as Staten Island's "crown jewel" and "an incomparable remnant of New York's 19th-century seafaring past".
 The complex's 1976 National Historic Landmark designation report said the buildings had "no equal in scale, extent or quality in America".
 The architecture garnered notice from observers such as the writer Herman Melville and the sailor Joshua Slocum, who frequently discussed Snug Harbor.
 Numerous sources regarded buildings A–E as among the US's best Greek Revival buildings.

 After the cultural center opened to the public, the architect David Gibson compared it to "an architectural catalog of stylistic development in the United States for 90 years".
 The Atlanta Constitution wrote in 1982 that the garden "lends softness to the soaring marble pillars of the buildings".
 In 1987, Paul Goldberger of the New York Times likened Snug Harbor to a campus, saying that buildings A–E "seem at once to embrace the 19th-century tradition of picturesque design and, by virtue of their rigid linear order, to reject it."
 The AIA Guide to New York City described Temple Row as "five Greek temples serenely surveying an immaculately groomed lawn", while another book called the row "the most ambitious moment of the classic revival in the United States".

 Of the cultural center, a Times writer said in 2001 that the complex "offers an escape for every taste and age", a sentiment repeated in New York magazine.
 The Staten Island Advance called the complex's artistic and cultural offerings "unparalleled on Staten Island", enhanced by the architecture.
 The buildings were also the subject of Barnett Shepherd's 1979 book Sailors' Snug Harbor (1801–1976), and numerous residents have published books as well.